 Wheels to Work is a transportation program that can help income eligible households.
 Cars may be provided to help them get to and from work.
 The transportation program assists low-income adults in finding and maintaining employment.
 It can pay for the repair, purchase, or even registration of a car.

 Emergency Housing can help residents facing imminent eviction or the homeless in Otsego or Delaware County.
 It can help them find or pay the rent on affordable housing.
+In some cases there may be money for paying some of the moving costs or security deposit due to the landlord.
 In addition, the community action agency may offer eviction prevention and housing location, shelter, counseling and referrals to community services.

 All of those resources listed above are offered by either Delaware Opportunities Inc. (telephone (607) 746-1600) or the Opportunities for Otsego, Inc. (phone (607) 433-8000).

 Delaware County Department of Social Services can direct families to numerous government and public aid programs.
 Examples can include WIC, food stamps, or public housing.
+Medical needs can also be addressed, such as immunization as well as information on affordable health insurance.
 They also a great place to learn about public health care or insurance plans, such as Medicaid.
-Call 607-832-5300.
+Call 607-832-5300, or find other help for financial needs.

 Delaware County Office for the Aging is for people over the age of 55 to 60.
 The center may serve congregate meals and hold activities for seniors, both recreational and others.
 So people can enjoy the company of others their age or take informational classes on programs such as Medicare.
 They also have referrals and information on financial assistance programs.
 Call 607-746-6333.